Sumeet72/Sumeet72.github.io/travelling.md

     After a day of exploration, return to your hotel room or suite, where intuitive amenities, Westin Heavenly® Bed and Heavenly® Bath await.
 Savor a meal at the vibrant Foundry Kitchen & Bar, serving delicious American cuisine and craft cocktails.
     For relaxation, our hotel's WestinWORKOUT® Fitness Studio is open 24-hours and features state-of-the-art gym equipment including Peloton bikes.**

- ## Rooms & Suites
-   Our 873 spacious guestrooms also include 30 luxurious suites, all featuring *Westin’s Heavenly® Bed*.

  ## Places to visit
  Our ultimate 4-day itinerary of New York City
 With so many attractions and experiences to choose from, trips to New York fly by all too soon.